-- Community Areas will provide most of the City's low-rise housing stock and will function as complete communities (Section 2.2.3.1) - New Development in Community Areas that reinforces the existing scale, height, massing, lot pattern, building type character, form and planned function of the immediate local area is permitted (Section 2.2.3.2)

-Development immediately adjacent to Community Areas shall ensure appropriate transition in scale, intensity, and use, and shall mitigate adverse noise and traffic impacts (Section 2.2.3.4)
+- Community Areas will provide most of the City's low-rise housing stock and will function as complete communities (Section 2.2.3.1) - New Development in Community Areas that reinforces the existing scale, height, massing, lot pattern, building type character, form and planned function of the immediate local area is permitted (Section 2.2.3.2). - Development immediately adjacent to Community Areas shall ensure appropriate transition in scale, intensity, and use, and shall mitigate adverse noise and traffic impacts (Section 2.2.3.4). - That greenfield lands within Community Areas should be developed to help achieve the average minimum density of 50 residents and jobs per hectare combined (Section 2.2.3.7).

-The proposed land use shown on Attachment 2 and the Development Concept shown on Attachment 3 identifies a low-rise residential and mixed-use housing stock that is consistent with the applicable "Community Area" policies of VOP 2010.
-The Development Concept identifies a density of 44 residents and jobs per hectare, while implementing appropriate transition in scale and density as identified in Section 2.2.3.4 of VOP 2010.
+The proposed land use shown on Attachment 2 and the Development Concept shown on Attachment 3 identifies a mix of low-rise residential housing that is consistent with the "Community Area" policies of VOP 2010.
+The Development Concept yields a density of 54 residents and jobs per hectare that meets the density requirements identified in Section 2.2.3.7 of VOP 2010, while implementing appropriate transition in scale and density as identified in Section 2.2.3.4 of VOP 2010.

-The Application is consistent with the planned function and character of the existing neighbourhood context.
-The proposed lands use will function appropriately with the existing low-rise residential uses that are present to the south and west, and the planned low-rise residential uses to the north (File OP.17.007).
+The Application contributes to the VOP 2010 average minimum intensification target and provides a form of development that is more consistent with the planned function of the existing neighbourhood context.
 The density of people and jobs proposed by the Application is consistent with the densities assigned to the lands located east of the Subject Lands within the "North Kleinburg Nashville Secondary Plan" in Section 11.8, Volume 2 of VOP 2010.
 Low-Rise Residential

-The proposed "Low-Rise Residential" designation of VOP 2010 permits single detached and townhouse building forms.
-The proposed lots for single detached dwellings will range in frontage from approximately 11.6 m to 21.3 m and the proposed lots for townhouse dwellings will range in frontage from 6.1 to 6.3 m.
+The proposed "Low-Rise Residential" designation of VOP 2010 permits single, semi-detached and townhouse building forms.
+The proposed single detached dwellings will range in frontage from approximately 11.6 m to 18.3 m and the proposed lots for townhouse dwellings will range in frontage from 6.1 to 6.3 m.